INDIA MUSIC LICENSING EXPLAINED

 02 / Where the money goes

-ONE TRACK PLAYS → THREE PAYMENTS LEAVE.
+ONE TRACK PLAYS → TWO PAYMENTS LEAVE.

 YOU PLAY A TRACK AT YOUR EVENT